ropnop/kerbrute/README.md

   version       Display version info and quit

 Flags:
       --dc string          The location of the Domain Controller (KDC) to target.
 If blank, will lookup via DNS --delay int          Delay in millisecond between each attempt.
-Will always use single thread if set -d, --domain string   The full domain to use (e.g. contoso.com) -h, --help            help for kerbrute
+Will always use single thread if set -d, --domain string      The full domain to use (e.g. contoso.com) --downgrade          Force downgraded encryption type (arcfour-hmac-md5)
+      --hash-file string   File to save AS-REP hashes to (if any captured), otherwise just logged -h, --help               help for kerbrute
   -o, --output string      File to write logs to.
 Optional.
       --safe               Safe mode.
 Will abort if any user comes back as locked out.
 Default: FALSE -t, --threads int        Threads to use (default 10) -v, --verbose            Log failures and errors

 Use "kerbrute [command] --help" for more information about a command.
 ```